neochief/gitbybit-calc/README.md

 ## Step 10: Implement the Clear button

 When the Clear button is clicked, we want to clear the display.
 We will add an event listener to the Clear button to clear the display when it is clicked.

+## Step 11: Implement operations

+Adding operations makes the calculator more useful.
+We will add event listeners to the operation buttons to store the operation and the result in the memory.
+As the operations clicked further, we will calculate the updated result and display it on the screen.